-- The Council ,which is made up of representatives from the counties, DHS program experts, tribal governments and communities of color, and providers and advocates; - The Performance Management team, composed of DHS professional staff who support the Council in its work; and - The DHS Commissioner, who has overall responsibility for the Performance Management system.
+- The Council, which is made up of representatives from the counties, DHS program experts, tribal governments and communities of color, and providers and advocates; - The Performance Management team, composed of DHS professional staff who support the Council in its work; and - The DHS Commissioner, who has overall responsibility for the Performance Management system.

-The work of the Council is to advise the DHS commissioner on the implementation and operation of the human services performance management system.
-Each year the Council is required to report to the legislature on the work of the Performance Management System.
-Appendix E contains a list of current Council members.
+The work of the Council is to advise the DHS commissioner on the implementation and operation of the Performance Management system.
+Each year the Council is required to report to the legislature.
+Appendix D contains a list of current Council members.

-The Performance Management team supports the work of the Council and assists the counties by providing technical assistance to help counties proactively engage in continuous improvement efforts, respond to challenges, and develop effective Performance Improvement Plans (PIPs) when they fail to meet minimum performance thresholds.
+The Performance Management team supports the work of the Council and assists the counties by providing technical assistance to help counties proactively engage in continuous improvement efforts, respond to challenges, and develop effective Performance Improvement Plans (PIPs) when they do not meet minimum performance thresholds.